 When finding the right loan for your business, understand that there will always be some risk involved.
 Business owners should be transparent and have conversations about these risks right from the start.

-Lenders will look carefully at how much debt your business currently has, it’s annual revenue, and overall cash flow.
-The more debt you have, the more risky your business will appear to lenders and the harder it may be to obtain a loan.
+Lenders will look carefully at how much debt your business currently has, its annual revenue, and overall cash flow.
+The more debt you have, the riskier your business will appear to lenders and the harder it may be to obtain a loan.

 Spot the weaknesses in your business early on so you can work with a lender on finding the right solution.

-Term length based on purpose for the most common—7(a)—loans:
+Term length based on the purpose for the most common—7(a)—loans: